revel/revel.github.io/samples/index.md

 layout: samples
 ---

-Revel provides a couple samples to demonstrate typical usage.
+Revel provides a few samples to demonstrate typical usage.
+There are in the [github.com/revel/samples/](https://github.com/revel/samples/) repository.

 * [Booking](booking.html) - A database-driven hotel-booking application,
   including user management.